-This year we saw Android smartphones coming with 6-8 GB of RAM, and even budget-oriented smartphones launched this year featured 3-4 GB of RAM.
+This year we saw Android smartphones coming with 6-8 GB of RAM, and even budget-oriented smartphones launched this year featured 4-6 Gigs of RAM.

-Well, when you start using your Android smartphone at the beginning, all seems to work well, but as you start installing apps slowly your smartphones tend to start lagging.
+Well, when you start using your Android smartphone at the beginning, all seems to work well, but as you start installing apps slowly, your smartphones tend to slow down and fails to give faster performance.

 There may be multiple reasons behind your Android smartphones getting slower which includes background running apps, poor memory management, etc.

-But this not only affects your RAM but it also affects your smartphone’s battery life.
+This poor management not only affects your smartphone’s RAM but it also affects your smartphone’s battery life.

-Now to get rid of this issue most people download and start using apps like Total 360, CM Security, etc. but what most don’t understand is that particular app is continuously running in the background.
+Now to get rid of this issue most people download and start using apps like Total 360, CM Security, and other applications.
+But what most don’t understand is that particular app is continuously running in the background.

-Even though it may close all your background running applications and clear up your memory but that particular app is constantly using your phone’s memory even when your phone is idle.
+Even though it may close all your background running applications and clear up your memory but that particular app is always using your phone’s primary memory even when your phone is idle.

 So, what’s the solution?
 How to optimize your phone’s RAM usage manually?
-Well, there are a couple of ways using which you can optimize your app’s performance.
+Well, there are a couple of ways using which you can maximize your smartphone’s performance.

 Here are following ways through which you can optimize your Android smartphone running on Android Nougat or Oreo:

-#Manually closing your application: When we open an app we really don’t close after using it rather most of the times we tap on the home button and then we start using another app or lock our devices but those apps which were opened keeps on running thereby consuming your RAM and battery life.
+#Manually closing your application: W Once we open an app on our Android smartphone we don’t close it after using it rather most of the times we tap on the home button.
+And then we start using another app or lock our devices, but those opened apps keep running thereby consuming your RAM and battery life.

 So, a good practice is to close apps once you use it by tapping on the task view button and then either tapping on ‘Clear all’ or left or right swiping them.

-#Forcefully stopping unused apps: Once we start installing apps from Google Play Store, we really don’t use all those apps all the time.
+#Forcefully stopping unused apps: Once we start installing apps from Google Play Store, we don’t use all those apps all the time.
 But some of those apps start running in the background.
-In order to get rid of those apps, we can use the force stop options.
+To get rid of those apps, we can use the force stop options.

 In order to do that, go to ‘Settings’ -> ‘Memory’ -> ‘Memory used by apps’, here you’ll see all the apps which have been using your phone’s primary memory (RAM), in order to close those apps, just tap on them and tap on ‘:’ and then tap ‘Force Stop’.